(913) 214-8344 [email protected]

 Why Would You Need A Site Improvement Bond?

 A site improvement bond is required for any project that a contractor wishes to undertake.
-The site improvement bond is used as a guarantee that the project will be completed within the indicated time frame.
-If the contractor fails to do so, then the Obligee will be able to file a claim with the surety for payment due to the inconveniences caused by the contractor.
+The site improvement bond is used as a that the project will be completed within the indicated time frame.
+If the contractor fails to do so, then the Obligee will be able to file a claim with the for payment due to the inconveniences caused by the contractor.
 In case of a dispute, the surety will work towards solving the problem.
 They will not just give out the full amount of the bond.

 Subdivision Bond Fees?